 - 1.5 cups buttermilk see notes to prepare your own

 - 1 egg, room temperature

-- 3 tbsp finely chopped walnuts 11 g
+- 3 tablespoon finely chopped walnuts 11 g

-- 3 tbsp almond meal, almond flour, or finely chopped almonds 8 g
+- 3 tablespoon almond meal, almond flour, or finely chopped almonds 8 g

 - In a blender or food processor, grind the oats into a fine powder, like flour.
 Add them to a large bowl, and mix with whole wheat flour, baking soda, baking powder, and salt by whisking well.